barcodebuddy/barcodebuddy.github.io/README.md

 # barcodebuddy.github.io

+### How to Use
+Enter indices in the text boxes, each index on a new row.
+Leaving one of the boxes empty will run single-indexed checking.
+All indices in a list must be of the same length, and use only ACTGN characters.
+If both boxes have text in them, dual-indexed checking will be run.
+The number of indices in the i7 and i5 must match in this case.

+&nbsp;

 ### Color Balance
 Calculates proportion of each nucleotide per position.
 If at least 10% for each base in a "best" pair listed below is present, base will be unannotated.
 Otherwise if at least 10% for each base in a "better" pair is present, base will be annotated in yellow.
 If no pair for that instrument is present with at least 10% per base, it will be annotated in red.
 If at least 66% of the total bases at that position are a combination considered particularly poor, it will be annotated dark red.

+##### MiSeq:
+Best: AG, AT, CG, CT

+##### MiniSeq,NextSeq500/550,NextSeq1000,2000,NovaSeq6000 (dual-channel base is A, no-channel base is G):
+Better: AC, AG, AT, CT
+Best: AG, CT

+##### iSeq (dual-image base is A, neither-image base is G):
+Best: AC,GT
+Better: AT,CT,GT,AC

+##### NovaSeqX (dual-channel base is C, no-channel base is G):
+Best: AT, CG
+Better: AC, CT
+Very Poor: AG, mono-A, mono-G

+&nbsp;

 **Ex, NovaSeqX i7 index sequences as follows:**